 St Catharine’s College is establishing a world-class hub that will provide cutting edge, evidence-based information about existing and emerging biological security risks and interventions.

+The BioRISC initiative (Biosecurity Research Initiative at St Catharine’s) was officially launched during an event at the Houses of Parliament.
 Creation of this initiative is particularly timely.
 Coordinated national strategies on biological security have recently been published and there is growing international dialogue on management of novel biotechnologies such as genome editing, gene drives, and synthetic biology.
+To download a brochure about the initiative, please click here.

 BioRISC uses a broad version of the term biosecurity.
 This extends across its uses in the fields of conservation and environmental protection, protection of human, animal and plant health against naturally occurring biological threats, and accidental releases of / unintended consequences from novel organisms, and more traditional security concerns around deliberate use of biological agents, scientific knowledge and related technologies for harmful purposes.